OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Experiments

 \textbf{Visual Results.} Our experimental results demonstrate that \method{} achieves high-quality image reconstructions.
 We evaluate \method{} against leading training-free methods for 4$\times$ SR, as shown in \cref{fig:comparison_train_free}.
 While DPS can produce sharp reconstructions, it requires 1000 NFEs and often introduces significant distortions.
 In contrast, \method{} successfully preserves structural information from low-resolution inputs while reconstructing fine details.
 Notably, our distilled version of \method{} requires only one NFE, as other training-free methods suffer from severe error accumulation when using less than 10 NFEs.
 As illustrated in \cref{fig:comparison_train}, we also compare \method{} against state-of-the-art SR methods that require training.
 The results show that our approach generates patterns with rich, natural details.
-Furthermore, our distilled model enables flexible control over the fidelity-realism trade-offs in the generated high-resolution images. \cref{fig:visual_tradeoff} demonstrates this capability through examples of noisy 4$\times$ SR with varying degrees of realism and fidelity.
+Furthermore, our distilled model enables flexible control over the fidelity-realism trade-offs in the generated high-resolution images. \cref{fig:visual_tradeoff} demonstrates this capability through examples of noisy 4$\times$ SR with varying degrees of realism and fidelity. \rebuttal{More qualitative comparison and visual examples can be found in \cref{append:visual_samples}}